Q&A with Mikhail Gusev 18EMBA

 The Coca-Cola Company

 After more than a decade at The Coca-Cola Company, I have determined that my professional interests and career goals lie in the company’s Mergers and Acquisitions or Strategy function.
 I wanted to try something new, to negotiate for the betterment of the company and strategize for future success.
-Before joining GBS, I have developed and refined my professional skills through cross-functional projects with marketing, bottling operations, international assignments and financial management.
+Before joining Goizueta, I have developed and refined my professional skills through cross-functional projects with marketing, bottling operations, international assignments and financial management.

 However, the position in Mergers and Acquisitions or Strategy required a broader sense of business acumen with a focus on acquisitions strategies, negotiation and understanding of financial markets.
 Therefore, I decided to join Emory’s Executive MBA program to not only equip myself with the knowledge and tools to become a contributing member of the team but to challenge my way of thinking, open my mind to new ideas and introduce a diverse class of future business leaders.